Random Acts of Christmas Kindness will help you focus on the real meaning of the season while making precious family

 And then bursts of laughter filled the van as if we had just spotted a tower of presents on Christmas morning.
 The kids squealed with delight, imagining their friends opening up the bag of treats and trinkets we had left for them.

 And that was the moment I knew this was one family Christmas tradition we would never give up.
-The joy of giving to someone else had changed everything about the way Christmas had been going in our family.
+The joy of giving to someone else had changed everything about how Christmas had been going in our family.
 Gone were the days of lying around on the floor with a toy catalog and a giant wish list.
 Instead, you would find us jabbering about what our unsuspecting victims might do when they discovered our gift and who would get “RACK’ed” next.

 Since that first year, we have “bombed” cars in parking lots with candy canes and treated random strangers to vending machine snacks in the ER waiting room.
 We’ve snuck gas cards into friends’ purses at church, and we’ve bought hot chocolate for the Salvation Army bell ringers.